ktoso/rx-wiki/Combinatorial-Operators.md

-This section explains operators used for combining sequences together.
+This section explains operators you can use to combine multiple Observable sequences.

 ## concat()